 Market Day

 She woke at her usual early morning hour.
 The warm tropical air pouring into her bedroom smelled of bougainvillea tinged with the faint aroma of night blooming jasmine.
 Something was different.
 It was quiet, so quiet she could hear a gecko chirp in the hallway.
 She remembered why it was so quiet now.
 It made her smile.
-Then she stretched and slid her hands over the new satin sheets she had put on the bed for the first time, something she had longed to do for years.
-The satin was soft and gently caressed her skin exactly how she had imagined.

 She was alone.
 No pressing business, no immediate tasks to attend to.
 No need to rush.
 She smiled to herself, stretched again, closed her eyes and dozed.